Abbhijeet-018/silent-co-driver/README.md

 - Node.js (v18+) and npm installed
 - A Google account (to run the Colab notebook)
 - API keys/config needed by `cloudConfig.js` (fill in whatever it expects — DB URI, storage keys, etc.)
+- Put ngrok auth-token in the speech_emotion_recognition_with_openai_whisper.ipynb.
+It is in the last cell of google colab.

 ---